xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 .. _HardLimiterPeak:

 -----------------
-Hard Limiter Peak
+Hard Peak Limiter
 -----------------

-Will run :ref:`LimiterPeak` and clip the result if it's still above the threshold.
+A hard peak limiter is similar to a :ref:`LimiterPeak`, but will clip the output if it's still above the threshold after the peak limiter.
+This can be useful for a final output limiter before truncating any headroom bits.

 .. tab:: C API